 Shoulder and Back

-The German Shepherd compared to the wolf has long and diagonally-angled shoulder blades while the wolf’s shoulders are well-angled and close together.
+Compared to the wolf, the German Shepherd has long and diagonally-angled shoulder blades, while the wolf’s shoulders are well-angled and close together.
 That gives the wolf better mobility compared to the German Shepherd.

 The back of a German Shepherd is straight and has a clear downward slope from the shoulders to the tail.
 The wolf’s back is longer and straight all the way.